JA-Hull/Library-reader/README.md

 # barcode_counter

-A small reimplementation of the custom Python script described by **Hull et al. (2025, JVI)** for tallying unique sub-sequences flanked by a fixed left and right barcode/adapter in FASTA or FASTQ reads.
+A  reimplementation of the custom Python script described by **Hull et al. (2025, JVI)** for tallying unique sub-sequences flanked by a fixed left and right barcode/adapter in FASTA or FASTQ reads.